just-the-docs/just-the-docs/docs/customization.md

 Each of these components can be overridden individually using the same process described in the [Override includes](#override-includes) section.
 In particular, the granularity of components should allow users to replace certain components (such as the sidebar) without having to adjust the rest of the code.

-Future versions may subdivide components further; we guarantee that we will only place them in the `components/` or `icons/` folders, to avoid namespace collisions.
+Future versions may subdivide components further; we guarantee that we will only place them in folders (ex `components/`, `icons/`, or a new `js/`) to avoid top-level namespace collisions.

 ### Alternative layouts and example (`minimal`)